🚨 Scam Guide · 2026

 How to Avoid

-• Do not accept any 'free' items from vendors -- politely keep your hands down
+• Do not accept any 'free' items from vendors -- politely keep your hands down.

-• If something is placed in your hands, set it on the counter and walk away
+• If something is placed in your hands, set it on the counter and walk away.

-• Shop with a clear purpose and avoid making eye contact with aggressive vendors
+• Shop with a clear purpose and avoid making eye contact with aggressive vendors.

-• Visit the market early morning when cruise ships haven't yet arrived
+• Visit the market early morning when cruise ships haven't yet arrived.

-• The police will not arrest you for returning an unwanted gift -- stand your ground
+• The police will not arrest you for returning an unwanted gift -- stand your ground.

 Scam #3

-The Jet Ski Damage Extortion
+The Reduit Beach Jet-Ski Damage Extortion

 ⚠️ High